lab-v2/pyreason/README.md

 PyReason can be installed as a python library (recommended) or as a command line tool

 ## 2.1 Install as a Python Library
-If you are importing pyreason for the first time, it might take a minute or two to initialize
+We import pyreason to initialize it for the first time, this may take a few minutes
 ```bash
 pip install pyreason
 python